 Preventing aphids from setting up home in large numbers in your garden is possible.
 In addition to making sure your plants have the water, light, and nutrients they need for staying healthy, here are a few more ways to help keep aphid numbers down.

-Row covers: In spring, protect young plants with floating row covers.
-These row covers keep the aphids out but allow air, light, and moisture to reach your plants.
-Remove the row covers when your seedlings grow too large or when the temperatures heat up in summer.
+In spring, protect young plants in your veggie plot with floating row covers ($15, The Home Depot).
+These row covers keep the aphids (and many other insect pests) out but allow air, light, and moisture to reach your plants.
+Remove the row covers when your seedlings are several inches tall or when the temperatures heat up in summer.